hrmnjt/sttp/content/blog/commencing-boot-sequence/index.md

 templates, and styling; this post is my approach to track the changes that I do to final output.
 There are going to be lot of changes that I forsee coming but at this time my priority is to:
-- [ ] basic styling, on the lines of https://evenbettermotherfucking.website
+- [x] basic styling, on the lines of https://evenbettermotherfucking.website - `DONE:20230212`
 - [ ] deploy
 - [ ] fix content view - root, section, blog
 - [ ] content navigation
 - [ ] search
+- [ ] opengraph
 - [ ] deep-linking and memex
 - [ ] creating a feed (atom, json)
 - [ ] sitemaps, robots.txt, 404 page, archive